PauCaBu/PauCaBu/Art.md

 title: Art
 subtitle:
 ---
-Hi there! am I an artist? who knows.. here are some so called **creations** that I have grown strongly attached too and become part of my life impressions.
-As kendall Jenner said, 'It's a form of therapy', so here are my sessions
+Hi there! am I an artist? who knows... here are some of the so called **creations** that I have grown too strongly attached to just throw it away... becoming part of my life impressions.
+As kendall Jenner said, 'I us it as a form of therapy', so here are my sessions: